Castian999/Backrooms/README.md

 2025-10-31 : ❌ 0 pomodoros | Procrastination won today — no study progress, but I’ll bounce back tomorrow.
 2025-11-01 : ✅ 1 pomodoro | Finished the electrolysis exercises from Química Feltre Vol. 2 and began corrections — solid progress.
 2025-11-02 : ✅ 1 pomodoro | Feynman review session — steady and mindful reinforcement of learned material.
+2025-11-03 : ❌ 0 pomodoros | Took the day to reorganize routine and focus on self-care — no study sessions today.